feedsbrain/instabot-docker/README.md

-# InstaBot
+# InstaBot Docker

 Instabot is a toolkit written in Python for building Instagram bots using the undocumented private API.
+Instabot Docker is the docker image that wrap original instabot script and expose required parameters to environment variables.

+# How to Use

+You need to be faimiar with Docker CLI.
+For beginners, I recommended to use [Kitematic](https://kitematic.com/).
+Minimum parameter to run this image is:

+`docker run -e IG_USER=username -e IG_PASSWORD=password -e IG_TAGS=portrait,landscape --name username feedsbrain/instabot`

+Please check the list of supported parameters down below.

-## Parameters
+# Parameters
 |         Parameter         |                                                                                               Description                                                                                                |     Default value     |
 | :-----------------------: | :------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------: | :-------------------: |
 |          IG_USER          |                                                                                         Your instagram username                                                                                          |                       |